NIFTY 5022,1500.42%

 6.

 This tool does not constitute SEBI-registered investment advice.
-Always consult a registered advisor.
+Always consult a registered investment advisor before making investment decisions.